KamleshNaidu07/Aarogya/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Tech Stack

+The Aarogya application is built using the following technologies and frameworks:

+- Angular CLI (v15.2.2)
+- Node.js
+- Express.js
+- MySQL

+## Features

+- Create, update, and delete patient records
+- Create, update, and delete doctor records
+- View all patients and doctors
+- Search for patients and doctors by name or ID
+- Integration with a MySQL database for data storage

+## Development Server

+To run the Aarogya application in a development environment, follow these steps:

+1. Clone the repository from GitHub: [Aarogya Repository](https://github.com/KamleshNaidu07/Aarogya.git)
+2. Navigate to the project directory.
+3. Run `npm install` to install the project dependencies.
+4. Configure the MySQL database connection in the `config/db.js` file.
+5. Run `npm run dev` to start the development server.
+6. Open your browser and navigate to `http://localhost:3000/` to access the application.

+Please note that you need to have Node.js and Angular CLI installed on your machine to run the application.

+## Build

+To build the Aarogya application, run the following command: